Nate Huffman

 Nathaniel Thomas Huffman (April 2, 1975 – October 15, 2015) was an American professional basketball player, who played most of his career with Maccabi Tel Aviv.
-He was the 2001 Israeli Basketball Premier League MVP.
+He was the 2001 Israeli Basketball Premier League MVP, as well as the 2001 FIBA SuproLeague Player of the Year.

 High school and college career

 Huffman played for Lakeview High School and then for Lansing Community College (where in '94–'95 he averaged 29.8 points, 14.5 rebounds, and 6 blocks per game while shooting 66.8% from the field, and was named to the JUCO All America team).
 He then played for Central Michigan University from 1995 until 1997 (where in '96–'97 he averaged 17.2 points, 11 rebounds (leading the Mid-America Conference in rebounding), and 1.8 blocks per game, and was named to the MAC Conference 1st team).

 Professional career

 After college, Huffman signed as a free agent with the Los Angeles Clippers, but did not make the team.
 In the 1997–98 season, he played for the Idaho Stampede of the CBA.
 He was second in the league in blocked shots per game (1.8), 6th in field goal percentage (.553), 8th in rebounds per game (7.6), and 10th in free throw percentage (.801).
 He was selected to the CBA All-Rookie Team in 1998.

 He then moved to Europe, and played for Baloncesto Fuenlabrada of the Spanish ACB League.

 In the 1999–00 season, he was signed by Maccabi Tel Aviv.
 During his time in Israel, he won three Israeli Premier League championships and Israeli State Cups, and one European FIBA SuproLeague title (2001; when he averaged 17.5 points and 9 rebounds, while playing 30 minutes per game, as the team was 21–3).
 He was named the FIBA SuproLeague Player of the Year, as well as the "Best American Player in Europe", by Basket News, in 2001.

 After his successes in Israel, he was signed in July 2002, by the Toronto Raptors of the NBA to a 3-year, $5.2 million contract (the third year being a team option), and appeared in 7 games, averaging 3.3 points, 3.3 rebounds and 10.9 minutes.
 Shortly after, Huffman was released by Toronto which terminated his contract in January 2003, because team management charged that he hid a knee injury from them when he signed the contract.
 Huffman responded by suing them in 2003.
 In February 2004 an arbitrator ruled that the Raptors were responsible for Huffman's contract.